Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Mandatory since March 16, 2024

-Every drone flown outdoors in Georgia must broadcast its ID, location, and altitude via Remote ID unless operating inside an FAA-Recognized Identification Area (FRIA).
-Georgia has a limited list of FRIAs (mostly AMA club fields).
+Every drone flown outdoors must broadcast its ID, location, and altitude unless operating inside an FAA-Recognized Identification Area (FRIA).
+Georgia has a limited number of FRIAs, mostly AMA club fields.

 Stadium TFRs (14 CFR § 99.7)